tikv/tikv/docs/how-to/deploy/using-binary.md

 ---
 title: Install and Deploy TiKV Using Binary Files
 summary: Use binary files to deploy a TiKV cluster on a single machine or on multiple nodes for testing.
-category: operations
+category: how-to
 ---

 # Install and Deploy TiKV Using Binary Files

 This guide describes how to deploy a TiKV cluster using binary files.

 > **Warning:** Do not use binary files to deploy the TiKV cluster in the production environment.
-For production, [use Ansible to deploy the TiKV cluster](deploy-tikv-using-ansible.md).
+For production, [use Ansible to deploy the TiKV cluster](using-ansible.md).

 - To quickly understand and try TiKV, see [Deploy the TiKV cluster on a single machine](#deploy-the-tikv-cluster-on-a-single-machine).
 - To try TiKV out and explore the features, see [Deploy the TiKV cluster on multiple nodes for testing](#deploy-the-tikv-cluster-on-multiple-nodes-for-testing).